Inedo/inedo-docs/Content/proget/feeds/powershell/proget-howto-use-only-approve-psgallery-packages.md

 ![Permissions Overview](/resources/docs/proget-admin-taskspermissions-powershelladded.png){height="" width="50%"}

-## How to Use Your PowerShell Feed
+## Step 4: Configure Your Feeds with PowerShell

-To use this newly created feed, we first need to find the endpoint URL on the Feed Overview page and register it as a source.
+To use this newly created feed with PowerShell, we first need to find the endpoint URL on the Feed Overview page and register it as a source.

 ![PowerShell Endpoint](/resources/docs/proget-powershell-endpoint.png){height="" width="50%"}